Update for Faculty on Graduate Student Bargaining

 • Stipends: The Union has stated publicly that the University has not made a fair offer concerning stipends; however:

-• The University has offered to raise the minimum stipend by more than 12% in the first year of the contract, with an additional 2.5% increase in the second year.
+• The University has offered to raise the minimum stipend by more than 12% in the first year of the contract to $45,500, with an additional 2.5% increase in the second year.

 • The Union originally stated that the only fair increase to the minimum stipend would be a 50% increase (to $60,000).
-They have since amended their proposal to increase the minimum stipend by more than 30.5% to $53,000 with a further 5.5% increase in the second year.
+They have since amended their proposal to increase the minimum stipend by almost 30% to $52,250 with a further 4.75% increase in the second year.

 • Medical Support Funds: PhD students currently enjoy full medical coverage under the University’s robust student health plan at no cost to them during their funding years.

-• Notwithstanding and in addition to full coverage under the health insurance plan, the Union has during the December bargaining introduced a proposal for the establishment of a new fund to pay for medical expenses of graduate workers, amounting to an additional $300,000 to $500,000 a year.
+• Notwithstanding and in addition to full coverage for stipended PhD students under the health insurance plan, the Union has introduced a proposal for the establishment of a new fund to pay for medical expenses of non-stipended graduate workers, amounting to an additional $200,000 a year.

-• The Union also proposed that the University pay between $150,000 and $250,000 a year into a dependent support fund, in addition to the University paying 95% of the cost of medical insurance for graduate worker dependents.
+• The Union also proposed that the University pay $100,000 a year into a dependent support fund and pay 65% of the cost of medical insurance for their dependents.

 • Union dues: The Union is insisting on provisions that would require graduate and professional students performing instructional or research services to pay full or partial Union dues (agency fees) as a condition of performing these services, even if the teaching or research is an academic requirement and even if they didn’t vote for the Union.
 This means that students who do not make these payments to the union would be unable to complete academic requirements.